CurtisVermeeren/SnippetBox/README.md

 ## config.env

-This file contains setup for the project
+This file contains setup for the project.

+DB_CONNECTION is the connection string for your MySQL database.

+SESSION_SECRET is a 32 Byte string for creating sessions.